 - You’ll hear the seeds popping as they cook – don’t be alarmed!
 You can tell they’re done when they look a bit brown and crispy on the outside.

-You can store your roasted butternut squash seeds in an airtight jar for up to a week – mine never last that long – I ate all of mine whilst writing this post!
+You can store your roasted butternut squash seeds in an airtight jar for up to a week.
+Be warned – mine never last that long!
+I ate all of the last batch I made while writing this post…!

-There are heaps of variations you could do on roasted butternut squash seeds – plain salt, chili, rosemary, cumin, or cinnamon are all ones that spring to mind to make tasty healthy snacks.
-Alternatively if you wanted something a bit sweet vanilla sugar, soft brown sugar, honey or a touch of maple or golden syrup would all work very well!
+There are heaps of variations you could do to roasted butternut squash seeds.
+Plain salt, chilli, rosemary, cumin, or cinnamon are all ones that spring to mind to make tasty healthy snacks.
+Alternatively, if you wanted something a bit sweet then vanilla sugar, soft brown sugar, honey, or a touch of maple or golden syrup would all work very well!

 A bag of seeds, especially ones made for snacking, can be found in shops for around the £1 mark.
 By making a snack out of something you might otherwise throw away, it’s about as thrifty as you can get!

 Do you have any other ideas for leftover butternut squash seeds?
-I’d love to hear them – do share in the comments below!
-There’s a bit of a debate as to whether you can plant seeds from shop bought butternut squashes.
+I’d love to hear them.
+Do share in the comments below!
+There’s also a bit of a debate as to whether you can plant seeds from shop-bought butternut squashes.
 Have you ever tried this?
 Did it work?

 PS: do check out my vegan and vegetarian slow cooker recipes – there’s lots of good stuff you can make with butternut squash in there.